Law Firm in India

 Commencement Certificate

 To put it simply, the local development authority’s permission must be taken in the form of a ‘Commencement Certificate’ before beginning any construction work.
+It is a permit granted to commence the construction.
 It must be noted that the builder cannot begin any construction work, such as laying the foundation stone or building boundaries around the land, without acquiring the above-mentioned documents.

 Completion Certificate